 The UK’s new design code for protecting kids’ online privacy hits all the right notes: transparency, parental consent, data sharing, and misuse, default privacy settings, and age appropriate settings.

 And while the code itself is not legally binding, it’s backed up by data protection laws that can be enforced through fines and trade sanctions.

-We continue to be active in advocating for kids’ digital rights and recently collaborated on a paper with anthropologist Dr. Veronica Barassi in response to a request for submissions from the UN’s Office of the High Commissioner for Human Rights (OHCHR).
+We continue to be active in advocating for kids’ digital rights and recently collaborated on a paper with anthropologist and children’s data privacy specialist Dr. Veronica Barassi in response to a request for submissions from the UN’s Office of the High Commissioner for Human Rights (OHCHR).

-It’s now 7 years since SoapBox Labs committed to a privacy-by-design approach to kids’ voice data.
-Here’s hoping that other technology companies, large and small, will realize that the time has come to commit to them also.
+It’s now seven years since SoapBox Labs committed to a privacy-by-design approach to kids’ voice data.
+Here’s hoping that other technology companies, large and small, will realize that the time has come for them to commit to protecting kids’ data too.